What is Rh incompatibility?

 An Rh-negative woman who conceives a child with an Rh-positive man is at risk for Rh.
 If you’re Rh-negative, your risk of problems from Rh incompatibility is greater if you were exposed to blood that is Rh-positive prior to the pregnancy.
 This Might have occurred during

 An earlier pregnancy (usually during delivery).
 You might also have been subjected to Rh-positive blood if you’d bleeding or abdominal injury (for example, from a car accident) during the pregnancy.
-(An ectopic pregnancy is a pregnancy which begins out of the uterus, or uterus ) An injection or puncture with a needle or other item comprising Rh-positive blood.
+(An ectopic pregnancy is a pregnancy that begins out of the uterus, or uterus ) An injection or puncture with a needle or other item comprising Rh-positive blood.
 Straightforward blood tests can reveal whether you and the father of your baby are Rh-positive or Rh-negative

-Amniocentesis is a test which you may have throughout pregnancy.
+Amniocentesis is a test that you may have throughout pregnancy.
 Your doctor uses a needle to remove a little bit of fluid in the sac around your infant.
 The fluid is tested for various factors.

 CVS also may be performed during pregnancy.
 With this evaluation, your doctor threads a thin tube through the vagina and cervix to the placenta.
 The doctor removes a tissue sample from the placenta with the help of gentle suction.
 The tissue sample is analyzed for various reasons.